Canadian Senate expenses scandal: Repayment

 Wallin reimbursed the Senate $38,369 following her own review, and an additional $114,538 inclusive of interest in September 2013.

 Senator Wallin delivered a speech in the Senate, where she condemned the body for ignoring the rule of law:

 "Why is the Senate acting as accuser, judge, jury, and executioner before I have had a day in court?
 That's exactly why this whole process [is] flawed.
 If this chamber can take this extreme action with regard to a sitting senator, imagine what it can do to an ordinary citizen who crosses the government of the day. ...
 The issue is no longer about expenses, or audits, or transparency, or accountability, or even the reputation of this chamber — it's about an abuse of power. ...
 They were targeted leaks, many of them incorrect, designed to cast my conduct in the worst possible light.
 They were personal and vindictive, and they violated the rules of this place. ...
 The government [put] the sentencing before the trial..."

 Resignation from caucus

-In May 2013 Wallin resigned from the Senate Conservative caucus pending the results of the external audit of her expense.
+In May 2013, Wallin resigned from the Senate Conservative caucus pending the results of the external audit of her expenses.